 Program C-LU-1: Establish performance standards for the use of existing residences for vacation rentals and hosted rentals.
-In developing standards, consider requirements for designated property managers (On site vs. Not), safety, parking, noise, and number of guests allowed for day time and nighttime occupancy.
+In developing standards consider; requirements for designated property managers, safety, parking, noise, and number of guests allowed for day time and nighttime occupancy.
 In addition to performance standards, identify areas where high concentration of vacation rental would impact environmentally sensitive habitat areas, water quality, or coastal access and develop land use policy to avoid these impacts.
 (NEW)

 Program C-LU-2: Draft an ordinance to allow workforce/employee housing in the coastal zone.
 The ordinance is intended to support coastal priority land uses including commercial fishing, resource dependent uses, recreation, and visitor serving commercial uses.
-Ensure that workforce/employee housing supports priority uses, is scaled and located appropriately for the size of the supported use and surrounding neighborhood, protects coastal resources and scenic views, has adequate water and waste management, supports reduction of greenhouse gas emissions, and is not vulnerable to climate change related impacts including coastal bluff erosion and sea level rise for the life of the project and is consistent with all the polices of this chapter.
+Ensure that workforce/employee housing supports priority uses, is scaled and located appropriately for the size of the supported use and surrounding neighborhood, protects coastal resources and scenic views, has adequate water and waste management, supports reduction of greenhouse gas emissions, and is not vulnerable to climate change related impacts including coastal bluff erosion and sea level rise for the life of the project.
 (NEW)